 - Register the quarter of degree completion.
 Payment of registration fees and, if applicable, tuition allows students to file their doctoral dissertation or master's thesis without use of the Filing Fee.
 Quarterly registration maintains graduate status until the beginning of the next quarter.
 For example, students who registered for Spring quarter may file their doctoral dissertation or master's thesis until Summer quarter officially ends (usually the first Friday in September) without having to pay additional fees.
 Students who are unregistered at the time must use the Filing Fee option as explained below. - Use the Filing Fee in lieu of registering.
 The Filing Fee is for the use of unregistered students who have completed all requirements for a degree, including filing the doctoral dissertation or master's thesis, are not employed as a Teaching Assistant or Graduate Student Researcher and are not receiving centrally administered funding.
 The Filing Fee may be used only by doctoral degree students and terminal master's degree students.
-Master's degree students who are continuing on to pursue a doctorate at UC San Diego must be registered in the quarter that they are awarded the degree.
+Master's degree students who are continuing to pursue a doctorate at UC San Diego must be registered in the quarter that they are awarded the degree.

 The Filing Fee is always half the amount of the registration fee.
-Currently, the Filing Fee is \$188, but is subject to change.
-Effective November 2020, the fee will be indicated at the bottom of the combined Final Report Form.
-If the combined form is not used, a General Petition must be signed by both the chair of the program and the committee chair then submitted to the Division of Graduate Education at the same time students submit the doctoral dissertation or master's thesis.
-The General Petition is initiated by the graduate coordinator and is routed electronically via DocuSign.
+The fee will be indicated at the bottom of the combined Final Report Form.
 The student's TritonLink financial account will be assessed the fee after the final document review.